Our Achievements 2020-present

 October 2023

-The National Creative Ageing Conference took place in Newcastle and Co-Chair, Elizabeth Lynch MBE, shared CADA’s new vision for the future, with over 100 delegates.
+The National Creative Ageing Conference took place in Newcastle.
+CADA’s Co-Chair, Elizabeth Lynch MBE shared our new vision for the future with over 100 delegates.
 As key partners, CADA also hosted the online directory of delegates for the conference and promoted the event, with 3500 Twitter impressions on the day.

 CADA’s Board Awayday